Frequently Asked Material Handling Questions Phoenix | Custom Material Handling 480-829-7232

 Closed sections have certain structural advantages, but not in the area of impact resistance.
 The moment of inertia about the bending axis in a frontal impact situation for a closed section column and an open section column are virtually identical, so their bending resistance levels are equivalent.
 In fact, if all else is equal, because of the structural advantages of closed sections, a closed section column of a given load-carrying ability will have a thinner wall than will an open column of the same load-carrying ability.
 This would decrease impact resistance.
 Only if the capacity of the closed section is greater (or thicker) would you gain any structural advantage – but this holds true when comparing almost any two columns.
 We don’t see many manufacturers produce this shape because of usability.
 Attachment of accessories is much more difficult with closed sections, because through-bolts would have to be used, and proper tightening without column crushing would be a problem without a special type of fastener.
 Also, accessories attached in opposition (on each side of the column) can create an attachment problem.
 Because of these problems and the fact that there are no real advantages, very few companies still offer closed roll formed column sections.

-Rack Manufacturers Institute (RMI) A Firm put together in 1997 to assure customers that manufacturers or producing up to code materials.
+The Rack Manufacturers Institute (RMI) is a firm put together in 1997 to assure customers that manufacturers are producing up to code materials.

 The following clear aisles are required for the associated lift equipment.
 Keep in mind, this is WSN’s suggested aisle widths.
 Prior to purchasing any materials or lifts, confirm the data with your supplier.